Northeast Ohio Protégé Project Hosts Mentoring Symposium

 Northeast Ohio Protégé Project Mentoring Symposium

 The Northeast Ohio Protégé Project will host a free Mentoring Symposium on Thursday, April 5 from 6:30-9 p.m. at Robert S. Morrison Hall on the Kent State Ashtabula campus.
 The symposium will feature six successful, professional women from Northeast Ohio who will speak about their professional experiences, offer their advice for young professionals, and share their stories.
-Guest speakers for the event include: the Honorable Mary Jane Trapp, Judge of the Ohio 11th District Court of Appeals; Susan Stocker, Ph.D., Dean and Chief Administrative Officer at Kent State Ashtabula; Rhonda Matthews, Ph.D., Associate Professor of History, Politics, Languages and Cultures at Edinboro University; Mahli Mechenbier, J.D., English lecturer at Kent State Geauga; USA Today bestselling author Virginia Nelson; and Amanda Dolan, Director of Enrollment Management and Student Services at Kent State Ashtabula.
+Guest speakers for the event include: the Honorable Mary Jane Trapp, Judge of the Ohio 11th District Court of Appeals; Susan Stocker, Ph.D., Dean and Chief Administrative Officer at Kent State Ashtabula; Rhonda Matthews, Ph.D., Associate Professor of History, Politics, Languages and Cultures at Edinboro University; Mahli Mechenbier, J.D., English lecturer at Kent State Geauga; USA Today bestselling author Virginia Nelson; Amanda Dolan, Director of Enrollment Management and Student Services at Kent State Ashtabula; and writer, actor and advocate Camille Licate, founder and director of Kids for Positive Change, LLC.

 The event will begin with a welcome reception from 6:30-7 p.m.
 Guest speaker presentations will focus on the question “What advice do you wish you had been given at the start of your career?”
 Following the presentations, attendees will engage in breakout sessions that will allow them time to interact with the speakers and ask questions.
 The event will end with an informal networking reception.